JMWebDevelopment/videoplace/readme.txt

 	add_action( 'wp_enqueue_scripts', 'videoplace_child_theme_styles', 10 ); ?>

 == Support ==
-If you have a question, need to report a bug to be fixed or have a feature request for a future version, email me at jacob.martella@att.net or fill out the form on the theme page (http://jacobmartella.com/videoplace-wordpress-theme).
+If you have a question, need to report a bug to be fixed or have a feature request for a future version, email me at jacob.martella@att.net or fill out the form on the theme page (https://jacobmartella.com/videoplace-wordpress-theme).

 == Changelog ==
+= 1.2 =
+- Added support for image post formats.
+- Added theme option to show the number of comments on a post on the home, index and archive pages.
+- Added Spanish, French, German, Italian and Russian translations.
+- Tested to work with WordPress 4.8.

 = 1.1 =
 - Added support for the video post format.
 - Added a light theme option.